Mumbai Metro: Rolling stock

 Reliance Infrastructure consulted a number of major international rolling stock builders to provide the train fleet for the Mumbai Metro.
 Bidders for the contract included established metro-vehicle manufacturers such as Kawasaki, Alstom, Siemens and Bombardier, but CRRC Nanjing Puzhen of China was ultimately chosen to supply rolling stock for ₹600 crore.
 In May 2008, CSR Nanjing completed the first 16 trains, each comprising four cars.
 The first ten trains were reported to be ready for operation in January 2013.

 The coaches are fire retardant, air-conditioned and designed to reduce noise and vibration, and will feature both high seating capacity and ample space for standing passengers.
 They will be outfitted with a number of features for safety and convenience, including LCD screens, 3D route maps, first-aid kits, wheelchair facilities, fire-fighting equipment and intercom systems permitting communication with the train driver.
 Each coach will furthermore feature a black box to assist in accident investigations.
 The trains will be capable of carrying over 1,100 passengers in a four-car unit, with each carriage being approximately 3.2 m wide.

 In 2018, the Mumbai Metro Rail Corporation chose Alstom to supply 31 eight car trains for Aqua line (line 3).
-The trains will be capable of driverless operations and will be built at Alstom's factory in Sri City, Andhra Pradesh.
+These trains are capable of driverless operations and were built at Alstom's factory in Sri City, Andhra Pradesh.

 In 2018, Mumbai Metropolitan Region Development Authority which will operate all metro lines except Line 3, awarded a tender to Bharat Earth Movers Ltd. (BEML) to supply 63 trainsets (378 coaches) for Yellow Line (Line 2) and Red Line (Line 7) at a cost of ₹3,015 crores ($427.33 million).
-Capable of driverless operations, the trains are manufactured at BEML's factory in Bengaluru and first rake For Yellow Line arrived in Mumbai on 27 January 2021, and will continue to receive the rest of the rakes till 2022.
-Recently on 17 January 2021, Bombardier won the tender to supply 234 driverless coaches for Green Line (Line 4) of six-car configuration for Mumbai metro.
-However, the contract has been cancelled in March 2022 due to delays and uncertainties of the project.
+Capable of driverless operations, the trains are manufactured at BEML's factory in Bengaluru and the first train set for the Yellow Line arrived in Mumbai on 27 January 2021, and will continue to receive the rest of the sets until 2022.
+On 17 January 2021, Bombardier won the tender to supply 234 driverless coaches for the Green Line (Line 4) of six-car configuration for Mumbai metro.
+However, the contract was cancelled in March 2022 due to delays and uncertainties of the project.
+In August 2025, the MMRDA awarded a contract to L&T to supply 39 trainsets of 6 cars each for the Green Line (Line 4), to be manufactured by Alstom as part of an integrated systems package.
+In the absence of a depot and delay in procuring rolling stock, the MMRDA also decided to temporarily transport eight idle trains from the Mandale depot on the Yellow Line to the Green Line to commence trials on a section of the line.

+In 2025, the MMRDA awarded two contracts to Titagarh Rail Systems for 108 coaches and 132 coaches to be delivered for the Orange Line and Pink Line respectively.